Vidmah/ROCK-PAPER-SCISSOR/README.md

-simple Rock Paper Scissors Game
+This is a simple Rock Paper Scissors Game